$1,656 to $1,950 pp (USD)

 Amboseli National Park

 You have another day to enjoy a full-day game-viewing extravaganza in Amboseli.
 With its reputation for active elephant sightings, it’s easy to spot them roaming the plains in the morning and evening.
 During much of the day, you can observe them splashing and foraging in Ol Okenya Swamp.
-We will also stop at the Observation Hill to view the sprawling, breathtaking view of Amboseli.
+We will also stop at Observation Hill for the sprawling, breathtaking view of Amboseli.

-You may opt to have the full-day game drive, otherwise you can also choose to do the game drives in separate successions so that you may have a chance to enjoy the lodge facilities.
+You may opt for the full-day game drive; alternatively, you can also choose to do the game drives in separate sessions, allowing you to enjoy the lodge facilities.
 The driver-guide will be readily available to discuss your daily activities as per your preferences, including an optional visit to a Maasai village (at an extra cost).
-Every safari is different according to your wishes, likes and expectations.
-Just let us know how you would like to customize your special journey.
+Every safari is tailored to your wishes, likes, and expectations; just let us know how you would like to customize your special journey.

 - Main Destination: